Homogeneous numerical semigroups: introduction

+Homogeneous numerical semigroups recover those with a unique maximal expression introduced by J.C.
+Rosales in \cite{R1}.
 As a typical example of homogeneous numerical semigroups we have (among several others) those generated by generalized arithmetic sequences (cf. Example~\ref{arithmetic}).
 In this case, the tangent cone is also Cohen-Macaulay and so they are of homogeneous type.
-For some special cases of the class of numerical semigroups generated by a generalized arithemtic sequence (namely, for $d\leq 4$ or $n_1 \leq 2d$), this property was proven by L.~Sharifan and R.~Zaare-Nahandi by completely different methods in \cite{SZ}.
+For some special cases of the class of numerical semigroups generated by a generalized arithmetic sequence (namely, for $d\leq 4$ or $n_1 \leq 2d$), this property was proven by L.~Sharifan and R.~Zaare-Nahandi by completely different methods in \cite{SZ}.
 On the other hand, numerical semigroups of homogeneous type are not necessarily homogeneous.
 This is the case for some complete intersection numerical semigroups (cf. Remark~\ref{koszul} and Example~\ref{example}).
 We then explore the difference between both classes of numerical semigroups, and found that in embedding dimension $3$ any numerical semigroup which is of homogeneous type has a complete intersection tangent cone or it is homogeneous with Cohen-Macaulay tangent cone (cf. Theorem~\ref{dim3}).
 In embedding dimension $4$ we give several examples illustrating this difference.
-In all cases we have checked we get the same conclusion as in embedding dimension $3$, and we ask ourselves if the same is true for larger embedding dimensions, that is, if any numerical semigroup of embedding dimension $d\geq 4$ which is of homogeneous type, has a complete intersection tangent cone or it is homogeneous with Cohen-Macaulay tangent cone.
+In many cases we have checked we get the same conclusion as in embedding dimension $3$, so we could ask ourselves if the same is true for larger embedding dimensions, that is, if any numerical semigroup of embedding dimension $d\geq 4$ which is of homogeneous type, has a complete intersection tangent cone or it is homogeneous with Cohen-Macaulay tangent cone.
+But in fact this is not true as we show with a concrete example of embedding dimension $4$.
 By using gluing techniques we also show that for any embedding dimension $d$, there are infinitely many complete intersection numerical semigroups which are of homogeneous type but not homogeneous (cf. Corollary~\ref{d1}).